fullcalendar/fullcalendar-docs/_docs-v4/resource-display/resourceOrder.md

 String
 </div>

-Can be a single [Resource Object](resource-object) property name.
+Can be a single [Resource](resource-parsing) property name.
 The resources will be ordered ascendingly by the value of this property.

 If prefixed with a minus sign like `'-propertyName'`, the ordering will be descending.